OCR4all/LAREX/documentation/development.md

 -------------------------------------------
 ### SASS
 LAREX can be developed by changing the sources and updating the installation as it is described in [_Installation_ in the README](../README.md#installation).
 Only one difference should be noted.
-In order to edit the style of the application SASS is needed to create css files.
+In order to edit the style of the application SASS is required to create css files.
 The base compiled versions of the current [scss files](https://github.com/OCR4all/Larex/blob/master/scss/) can be found in the [css directory](https://github.com/OCR4all/Larex/blob/master/src/main/webapp/resources/css/).
 In order to edit the css one must make the changes in the scss files and compile them into the css folder as described in the official [SASS guide](https://sass-lang.com/guide)